 Accent Credit Union relies on profitability to grow its capital position and holds the majority of its capital in retained earnings.
 The credit union retains its annual earnings in order to meet its capital objectives.
-In 2020, our operating surplus of \$1.20 million was retained as capital.
+In 2021, our operating surplus of \$1.70 million was retained as capital.

 Credit Unions are required to use strict measures to determine capital adequacy and determine internal targets for each measure.
 Two of these measures include total eligible capital and the leverage ratio.
 The leverage test is a calculation of eligible capital to total leverage assets.
-The standard is 5%, our target was set at 7%, which we exceeded at 8.79% at year end.
-The second measure is the risk based test, which compares eligible capital to risk weighted assets.
-The standard is 10.50%, our target was set at 12.50% which we have surpassed at 12.93%.
-This has decreased slightly from the prior year.
+The standard is 5%, our target was set at 7%, which we exceeded at 8.51% at year end.
+The second measure is the risk based test. which compares eligible capital to risk weighted assets.
+The standard is 10.50%, our target was set at 12.50% which we have surpassed at 12.91%.
+This has been relatively stable over the last few years.
 Capital Management is further covered within Note #17 of the Consolidated Financial Statements available at request from your branch office.